Fanfic / Season 8 Redo

 Hyde: "Forman, you weren't here to see Donna after you didn't show up for the wedding.
 She was really hurt, man...I'm telling you, man, if you do this again, if you propose to her and you bail...you won't get Donna back this time."

-- Taking the Bullet: We see in "Somebody Saved My Life Tonight" that Hyde was perfectly willing to put Jackie's life ahead of his when a robber holds up Grooves with a gun, telling the thief to keep the gun pointed at him instead of her.
+- Taking the Bullet: Readers see in "Somebody Saved My Life Tonight" that Hyde is perfectly willing to put Jackie's life ahead of his when a robber holds up Grooves with a gun, telling the thief to keep the gun pointed at him instead of her.

-- Very Special Episode: The closest we get it in "Someone Saved My Life Tonight", which deals with the gang facing an armed robber at Grooves and the repercussions of it. ...no, no one dies or gets shot.
-This is the emotional kind of repercussion.
+- Very Special Episode: The closest readers get this is in "Someone Saved My Life Tonight", which deals with the gang facing an armed robber at Grooves and the repercussions of it. ...No, no one dies or gets shot; rather, this is the emotional kind of repercussion.

-- What the Hell, Hero?: Hyde seems to have a bad habit of stepping in it when it comes to handling Jackie and her pregnancy, with the first instance coming in "Oh Daddy" when Jackie tries to tell Hyde the news but gets blown off by him as he's ticked off at Kelso and Fez over the Father's Day barbeque being ruined.
+- Hyde seems to have a bad habit of stepping in this when it comes to handling Jackie and her pregnancy, with the first instance coming in "Oh Daddy" when Jackie tries to tell Hyde the news, but gets blown off by him as he's ticked off at Kelso and Fez over the Father's Day barbeque being ruined.

-- In another occasion during "Sweet Emotion", due to Jackie's pregnancy mood swings, Hyde digs himself deeper and deeper by unintentionally calling her "fat" and "crazy".
-Both times, the rest of the gang is legitimately pissed at him.
+- In another occasion during "Sweet Emotion", due to Jackie's pregnancy mood swings, Hyde digs himself deeper and deeper by unintentionally calling her "fat", "ridiculous", "stupid" and "nuts".
+The rest of the gang is legitimately pissed at him.